TamoSoft: Network Analysis Tools & Security Software

 CV.EXE mirror:192.169.0.2:10200 // mirrors packets to 192.169.0.2, TCP port 10200

-When CommView is launched with a switch like this, it tries to establish a TCP session by connecting to the specified IP address and port number.
+When CommView for WiFi is launched with a switch like this, it tries to establish a TCP session by connecting to the specified IP address and port number.
 It means that you should already have your application running and listening on the specified port.
-If CommView fails to establish a connection, it will keep on trying to connect every 15 seconds.
-The same happens if the connection is broken: CommView will try to re-establish it every 15 seconds.
-If the connection is successfully established, CommView sends the packets it captures to the specified IP address as they arrive, in real time.
+If CommView for WiFi fails to establish a connection, it will keep on trying to connect every 15 seconds.
+The same happens if the connection is broken: CommView for WiFi will try to re-establish it every 15 seconds.
+If the connection is successfully established, CommView for WiFi sends the packets it captures to the specified IP address as they arrive, in real time.

 Data Format